joeb-brfc/quiz/README.md

 - Presenting multiple choice questions across a wide range of topics
 - Giving immediate feedback on whether the selected answer is correct or incorrect
 - Automatically progressing to the next question without extra clicks
+- Randomising the question order for varied replayability
 - Tracking and displaying the user's score throughout the quiz
 - Showing which question the user is currently on
+- Providing a dynamic visual progress bar that updates in real time
 - Delivering a final score summary and end-of-quiz feedback
 - Being fully responsive and accessible across all devices
-- (Coming soon) Including a progress bar to visually track completion

 ## 🌐 Deployment Instructions